narensen/minbpe.rs/README.md

 }
 ```
 Acknowledgements
-Inspired by minbpe by Andrej Karpathy.
+Inspired by minbpe by Andrej Karpathy.\n
 Inspired by bpe.c by ash-01xor.